A sequential linear complementarity problem method for generalized Nash equilibrium problems: A sequential linear complementarity problem method

-Our third comment concerns the $(\alpha,\beta)$-monotonicity condition for Algorithm~\ref{algslcp}.
-This condition plays a pivotal role, as it guarantees not only the finite termination of the inexact line search, but also the solvability of the LC subproblem.
-These properties will be established in Lemma~\ref{lemma:linesearch terminate} and Theorem~\ref{thm:subproblem-solvability-1}.
-This is consistent with classical results for SQP methods.
-In particular, as shown in Remark~\ref{rmk:equivalence-monotone}, the $(\alpha,\beta)$-monotonicity condition aligns with the positive definiteness of the Lagrangian Hessian in a nonlinear programming problem when $\im(E(x)) = \R^n$.
-The positive definiteness of a quadratic term is well known to ensure both the subproblem solvability and the finite termination of the inexact line search; see, e.g., \cite{burke2014sequential}.
-In this sense, our approach can be regarded as a feasible extension of the classical SQP method with exact Lagrangian Hessians to GNEPs.
+Our third comment concerns the $(\alpha,\beta)$-monotonicity condition.
+It guarantees both the finite termination of the inexact line search and the solvability of the LC subproblem.
+These results will be established in Lemma~\ref{lemma:linesearch terminate} and Theorem~\ref{thm:subproblem-solvability-1}, and are classical results for SQP methods in an NLP setting.
+As noted in Remark~\ref{rmk:equivalence-monotone}, when $\im(E(x)) = \R^n$, the $(\alpha,\beta)$-monotonicity condition aligns with the positive semidefiniteness of the Lagrangian Hessian in an NLP problem.
+Such positive semidefiniteness of a quadratic term ensures both the subproblem solvability and the finite termination of the inexact line search; see, e.g., \cite{burke2014sequential}.
+Hence, our approach extends the classical SQP method with exact Lagrangian Hessians to GNEPs.

-To establish the well-posedness of the algorithm, we first show that, under the $(\alpha,\beta)$-monotonicity condition, the line search procedure in Step~4 terminates finitely.
+The next lemma shows that, under the $(\alpha,\beta)$-monotonicity condition, the line search procedure in Step~4 of Algorithm~\ref{algslcp} terminates finitely, which ensures the well-posedness of the algorithm.